 The MSSL Operations team is responsible for retrieving the raw CCSDS data and creating the L0 binary packets.
 The process used to create these data files is a simple C code that searches on the data type, subtype and SID.
 If the data is compressed it is passed through an uncompressor before being grouped into appropriate files.
 Table 3.1 shows how the data files are grouped together.

+SWA PAS L0 data specificity

+PAS L0 data is constituted from a single binary file, grouping together all PAS ccsds telemetry packets (Housekeeping, Science data, In-flight calibration), corresponding to the list given in Table 3.1.

+Contrary to what is mentioned in this list, the PAS compressed products will not be uncompressed by MSSL team, but by IRAP before processing L0 data.

+Moreover, the PAS L0 data processing software is able to filter out all ccsds packet that are not relative to PAS, and should handle L0 binary files containing all SWA telemetry packets (PID 95..99), and no special filtering by MSSL is possible.